All Episodes

 I have no answer.

-Some of the other substances, according to Will Thomas' report, like I say, I've got the hard copy in my hand, is that there are funguses in the form of yeast, fungus, mold, spores, mycoplasma, he's mentioned mycoplasma formantans, mycoplasma chlamydia, which I think I've got every report that he's ever been on the radio and we're very concerned about these highly pathogenic substances.
+Okay, some of the other substances, according to Will Thomas' report, like I say, I've got the hard copy in my hand, is that there are funguses and inform of yeast, fungus, mold, spores, mycoplasmas.

-What a nasty soup!
+What a nifty soup.

-You bet it is and he's already claimed that they've been analyzed through the American labs are open.
+You bet it is, and he's already claimed that they've been analyzed through the American Labs are open.

 Our labs are shut down for analysis of this stuff.

-We have heard, you know, there are a lot of rumors in the wind up here in Vancouver, British
+We have heard, you know, there are a lot of rumors in the wind up here in Vancouver, British Columbia, but the labs apparently have been open.

-He's been working through American labs and has taken samples.
+He's been working through American Labs and has taken samples.

 He says he couldn't get the Cessna quite as high up as he wanted to get.

-That's why we want the Learjet.
+Why do we want the Learjet?

-it using oxygen and you want to get to the core of what they're putting out.
+A small plane just not able to go above 10,000 feet unless it's pressurized and you're using oxygen and you want to get to the core of what they're putting out.

-Yeah, well...
 I was not aware of the 38-page report.

-And darn media doesn't want to touch any of it.
+And Darn Media doesn't want to touch any of it.

 I know that.